TechFox-Innovations/CLCTool/README.md

 ### Module Configuration

 Modules are the building blocks of CLCTool.
-Each module is defined in a `.spoink` file containing tasks, UDFs, and configurations.
+Each module is defined in a `.fox` file containing tasks, UDFs, and configurations.

 ### User-Defined Functions (UDFs)